 Evaluation of the process undertaken.

 Ongoing.
-The final versión is expected to be ready no later tan June 30, 2010.
+The final version of the report?? is expected to be ready no later than June 30, 2010.

 Carry out a KAP evaluation.

 For the purposes of output indicators, we could not have the consultant hired for the initial application of the matrix, due to work commitments on his part which did not allow him to take the consultancy.